 The Steering Committee helps to implement the decisions of the StreamNet Executive Committee, particularly as it relates to the content of the StreamNet databases and the queries it supports: StreamNet Fish Monitoring Data (trends) Query and Fish HLI Query (CAX).
-This committee includes active participation by StreamNet and non-StreamNet members at the data manager level (Table 2).
+This committee includes active participation by StreamNet and non-StreamNet members at the data manager level (Table 2, more details on the StreamNet Steering Committee webpage).
 This includes NOAA, BPA, NPCC, state agencies, and some tribal representatives.
 The committee is made up of technical project leaders from the StreamNet partner agencies as well as other related organizations involved in managing fisheries data, primarily in the Columbia Basin.
 The chair is the PSMFC StreamNet Program Manager.